We're here to help you and your child navigate the admissions process from start to finish.

 You can also encourage your child to read lots over the holidays.
 Try and help them access more challenging books, such as classic texts, to help their vocabulary and comprehension skills.
 Children with more sophisticated vocabularies also perform better on their Verbal Reasoning papers.

-Get back on track with your 11 plus prep.
-Our summer course helps children refocus and ramp up with their 11 plus practice.
-Our teacher will help children to consolidate the 11+ fundamentals and develop the higher-level skills required to tackle the harder aspects of the syllabus.
+Get back on track with your entrance exam prep.
+Our summer course helps children refocus and ramp up with their practice.
+Our teacher will help children to consolidate the syllabus fundamentals and develop the higher-level skills required to tackle the harder aspects of the syllabus.
 Get more information and course dates.

 This phase is all about exam technique and speed.

 At this point your child should be secure in their subject knowledge.
-They should have practiced lots of questions and be familiar with typical 11 Plus exam papers.
+They should have practiced lots of questions and be familiar with typical exam papers.